Billy-Spearman-WCCI/RaceCarExtension/README.md

     * `@Column` -- the database column for the specified field in the class.
     * `@Lob` -- identifies a field containing binary data (e.g. images, etc.)
     * `@Id` -- Identifies the field primary key for the table.
+        * `@GeneratedValue` -- When inserting records into the table, automatically compute a new unique value for the primary key field.
     * `@EmbeddedId` -- Identifies the multiple fields which together form the primary key for the table.
     * `@Embeddable` -- Identifies the class wrapping all of the columns of a composite primary key.
     * `@MapsId` -- Identifies a field which is the primary key of some other table